26 Types of Moths in Washington State

 The Ceanothus Silkmoth (Hyalophora euryalus) is a beautiful species of moth found in the state of Washington.
 It belongs to the family Saturniidae and is a large, colorful moth.

-The wingspan can reach up to four inches in length, and the body is light gray with many colorful, intricate markings.
+The wingspan can reach up to four inches long, and the body is light gray with many colorful, intricate markings.
 The eyes are yellow, and the underside of the wings is a pale grayish-brown.

-These types of Moths in Washington State feed primarily on nectar from flowers such as thistles, lupines, and asters but can also feed on other flower species.
+These Moths in Washington State feed primarily on nectar from flowers such as thistles, lupines, and asters but can also feed on other flower species.

 They are usually seen in the wild from late spring until early fall.